-The Policy was endorsed after a pilot phase in 2021, where it was applied to three active projects including Percy Treyvaud stadium development.
-These test cases demonstrated that the policy should be implemented early in the project management lifecycle for best impact.
+The Policy was endorsed after a pilot phase in 2021, where it was applied to three active projects including Percy Trevyaud stadium development.
+These test cases demonstrated that the policy management lifecycle for best impact.
 However, positive environmental outcomes were still achieved for the trial projects.
 Design changes were made in order for Percy Treyvaud stadium to comply with the five-star green star Policy requirement, which will deliver both lower carbon emissions and ensure the facility operates more efficiently.